LA County Hears Options on How to Legally Remove Sheriff Villanueva

 However, Villanueva states that he will put these political developments aside and continue serving the community.

-Supervisor Ridley-Thomas has criticized the Sheriff's office for cutting critical public programs during COVID-19, including the Youth Activity League and the Parks Services Bureau.
+Former Supervisor Ridley-Thomas has criticized the Sheriff's office for cutting critical public programs during COVID-19, including the Youth Activity League and the Parks Services Bureau.

 Additionally, because of lawsuits related to excessive use of force and civil rights, the County has been forced to pay upwards of $149 million in settlements.